January 25, 2023

 Note that even though income tax only applies to the owner, the LLC will still be taxed as a separate entity for employment and certain excise taxes, where applicable.

-Admittedly uncommon, an LLC owned by two spouses can be treated as a disregarded entity that is also in a state with community property laws.
+While this is less common, an LLC owned by two spouses may be considered a disregarded entity if it exists in a state with community property laws.
 The IRS notes three conditions that need to be met for an entity to qualify for this tax status:

 Below is a list of the most well-known structures.

-Choosing a business model that can be taxed — or treated — as a disregarded entity confers many different advantages that otherwise might not be available.
+Choosing a business model that can be taxed as a disregarded entity confers many advantages that otherwise might not be available.
 These are three of the most substantial benefits.

 With some corporate structures, the owner and the entity are taxed separately.
-This leads to double taxation — for example, paying corporate tax on business income plus personal income tax on your own salary.
+This leads to double taxation — paying corporate tax on business income plus personal income tax on salaries.
 In the case of a disregarded entity (or other pass-through entity), only the owner is taxed.

 LLCs allow the owner to obtain limited liability protection, unlike sole proprietorships for example.
 Practically speaking, this limits courts, creditors, and other adverse parties from claiming assets from the owner of the business.
 This is assuming no personal guarantees have been put in place, which would hold the owner personally liable.